2014 Acura TSX Review

-With its well-appointed interior and balanced handling, test drivers say the 2014 Acura TSX is an intelligent, fun-to-drive option among upscale small cars.
+With its well-appointed interior and balanced handling, automotive critics say the 2014 Acura TSX is an intelligent, fun-to-drive option among upscale small cars.

-The base 2014 TSX comes with a four-cylinder engine that many reviewers think is lively and provides decent acceleration.
+The base Acura TSX comes with a four-cylinder engine that many test drivers think is lively and provides decent acceleration.
 A V6 engine is optional, and a few critics think that it outshines the four-cylinder, saying that it is more powerful and refined.
 A five-speed automatic transmission is standard, and a six-speed manual is optional.
 Some test drivers write that the manual transmission is particularly fun to use, with an easy-to-engage clutch and a slick shifter.
-A TSX with the four-cylinder engine and automatic transmission gets an EPA-estimated 22/31 mpg city/highway, which is good for the class.
+An Acura TSX with the four-cylinder engine and automatic transmission gets an EPA-estimated 22/31 mpg city/highway, which is good for the class.
 Test drivers agree that the 2014 TSX deftly balances ride comfort and agile handling, thanks to a firm, yet forgiving, suspension, accurate steering and strong brakes.

 - "With a base price starting just over $31,000, Acura loads the TSX with a bounty of standard features and offers only a handful of options.
 The result is a well-equipped, nimble and fun-to-drive luxury sedan brimming with Acura quality and resale value." -- AutoTrader

 - "If you want a premium sedan with a fine balance of sportiness and comfort, plus a reliability record as sterling as that of its Honda parent, you'll find much to like in Acura's TSX." -- Kelley Blue Book